In Association with Amazon.com

 The doctor asks about his recent trip to Tangiers and wonders why this man from such an affluent background would want to live in the East Village.
 Joel tells her he formed a strong bond with the son of the super, a young guy named Tonio Perez.
 He says his friend stands for everything Norah hates.

-The belief is that Tonio Perez committed the crimes but he's been missing ever since.
-The investigation stalled when Perez's friends and neighbors in Spanish Harlem wouldn't cooperate.
 The detective insists on seeing Joel and taking him down to the station house.
 Norah is reluctant at first but Joel comes out of his room and is taken away by the officer.

 Norah goes to the New York Public Library to look at the articles about the Perez murders.
-She then calls home to speak to Veronica but finds out from the kids that the maid quit and isn't coming back.
+She then calls home to speak to Veronica...but finds out from the kids that the maid quit and isn't coming back.
 Norah is determined to find out why and takes a taxi up to Spanish Harlem to see the woman.

 When she says no, he tells her to come to his home the next day and gives her his address.
 She is to bring one of Joel's belongings.
 "Mrs. Benson, we know all about Joel Delaney and Tonio Perez.
 We will help," he says.
 While trying to find a cab to go home, Norah feels threatened by the hostility in the neighborhood.

-Safely back at her Park Avenue flat, Norah knocks on Joel's bedroom door when she hears him talking to someone.
+Safely back at her Park Avenue flat, Norah knocks on Joel's bedroom door when she hears him speaking to someone.
 Amazingly, Joel is alone.
 He refuses to answer his sister's questions about the Perez boy.

 Norah meets with Erika at a restaurant.
 The doctors tells her that Joel does indeed talk about Tonio and that the two men actually have a lot in common despite their different backgrounds.
 She also says that Norah shouldn't do anything rash.